Indiana Survey Guide

 Copy and paste this to a surveyor

-Use this when you want a clean, comparable estimate.
+Use this when you want a clean estimate and a clear answer about fit.

-Indiana survey estimate requestHello, I need an estimate for a land survey at [property address], [city], [county], Indiana.
+Indiana survey estimate requestHello, I need an estimate for a land survey in [city or ZIP], Indiana.
 The reason is [fence, property line, purchase, refinance, addition, topo, flood insurance, ALTA, dispute, rural land, other].
 The property is about [lot size] and has [flat, wooded, steep, waterfront, rural, gated, occupied, other access notes].
 I need [corners marked, full line staking, signed plan, topographic survey, elevation certificate, ALTA/NSPS survey, CAD file, other deliverable].
 I can send [deed, prior survey, title request, parcel ID, photos, permit comments].
 The deadline is [date or flexible].
-Can you confirm whether this is a good fit, what information you need to price it, expected timing, and whether the final work will be signed and sealed by a Indiana licensed Professional Surveyor?
+Can you confirm whether this is a good fit, what information you need to price it, expected timing, and whether the final work will be signed and sealed by the responsible Indiana licensed Professional Surveyor?

 Indiana Professional Surveyors are licensed through the Indiana Professional Licensing Agency.
-Use the state license search to verify the responsible professional, then ask who signs and seals the work and what deliverable is included.
+Use the state license search to verify the responsible professional, then ask who signs and seals the work and whether the estimate includes boundary research, corner marking, line staking, topographic mapping, elevation certificate work, ALTA/NSPS scope, or split support.

 What Do Land Surveys Cost in Indiana by County?